 One of the ranking factors considered by Amazon’s algorithm is feedback or customer reviews.

-In 2016, when Amazon noticed alleged review manipulation, the tech-giant made major changes to their review policy.
+In 2016, when Amazon noticed alleged review manipulation, the tech giant made major changes to its review policy.
 Sellers are no longer allowed to directly ask for reviews in exchange for free items or incentives.

 In their official blog post, Amazon stated that “we updated the community guidelines to prohibit incentivized reviews unless they are facilitated through the Amazon Vine program.”

 However, if you provide a seamless experience to your customers, you will receive reviews from Amazon shoppers.
 Needless to say, there are also Amazon reviews and feedback tools available to help improve your Amazon feedback.